Red supergiant: Clusters

 Red supergiants are necessarily no more than about 25 million years old and such massive stars are expected to form only in relatively large clusters of stars, so they are expected to be found mostly near prominent clusters.
 However they are fairly short-lived compared to other phases in the life of a star and only form from relatively uncommon massive stars, so there will generally only be small numbers of red supergiants in each cluster at any one time.
 The massive Hodge 301 cluster in the Tarantula Nebula contains three.
 Until the 21st century the largest number of red supergiants known in a single cluster was five in NGC 7419.
 Most red supergiants are found singly, for example Betelgeuse in the Orion OB1 association and Antares in the Scorpius–Centaurus association.

 Since 2006, a series of massive clusters have been identified near the base of the Crux-Scutum Arm of the galaxy, each containing multiple red supergiants.
-RSGC1 contains at least 12 red supergiants, RSGC2 (also known as Stephenson 2) contains at least 26 (Stephenson 2 DFK 1, one of the stars, is among the largest stars known), RSGC3 contains at least 8, and RSGC4 (also known as Alicante 8) also contains at least 8.
+RSGC1 contains at least 12 red supergiants, RSGC2 (also known as Stephenson 2) contains at least 26, RSGC3 contains at least 8, and RSGC4 (also known as Alicante 8) also contains at least 8.
 A total of 80 confirmed red supergiants have been identified within a small area of the sky in the direction of these clusters.
 These four clusters appear to be part of a massive burst of star formation 10–20 million years ago at the near end of the bar at the centre of the galaxy.
 Similar massive clusters have been found near the far end of the galactic bar, but not such large numbers of red supergiants.

 Examples

-Red supergiants are rare stars, but they are visible at great distance and are often variable so there are a number of well-known examples:
+Red supergiants are rare stars, but they are visible at great distance and are often variable so there are a number of well-known naked-eye examples: